Dominic Nitiwul

-Dominic Aduna Bingab Nitiwul (born November 4, 1977) is a Ghanaian politician and Member of Parliament (MP) for the Bimbilla constituency in the Northern Region of Ghana.
+Dominic Aduna Bingab Nitiwul (born 4 November 1977) is a Ghanaian politician and a Member of Parliament (MP) for the Bimbilla constituency in the Northern Region of Ghana.
 He has also served in the Pan-African Parliament.
-Since February 2017, Nitiwul has held the office of Minister of Defence of Ghana.
+Nitiwul has held the office of Minister of Defence of Ghana from February 2017 to January 2025.

 Early life and education

 Dominic Nitiwul studied in various educational institutions in Ghana, Germany, and the United Kingdom.
 Dominic completed his O level at St Charles Secondary and Seminary School in 1992.
 In Germany he earned certificates in conflict prevention (2003) and conflict management (2005) from the International Academy for Leadership.
 He obtained his Master of Business Administration in finance from the University of South Wales, and a Master of Laws in corporate finance from the University of Westminster.

 Politics

 Member of Parliament

 Nitiwul was elected to the parliament of Ghana in 2002 at the age of 25.
 In his victory speech, he alluded to the fact that he wanted to be graded on the level of peace he would bring to the constituency.
 This was due to the protracted tribal dispute between the Konkomba people and the Nanumba people.
 He has served on many committees in both the Ghanaian parliament and the Pan-African Parliament.
 These include: Finance Committee, Monetary and Financial Affairs Committee, Business Committee, Appointment Committee, Youth and Sports Committee, Roads and Transport Committee, and Education Committee.

 He was the Deputy Minority Leader of the Ghanaian Parliament from 2012 to 2016.